IllusionMods/KeelPlugins/README.md

 #### DragAndDrop
 Adds drag and drop support, making it possible to load characters, outfits, scenes and poses by dragging them into the game window.
 Support for each card types depends on the game and the current scene of the game.

+#### GraphicsSettings
+Exposes the game's graphics settings and some other values for editing.
+The default settings on the plugin may be too heavy for some computers so remember to tweak them.

+#### HideAllUI
+Hide the UI with the same, adjustable hotkey in maker, studio and freeh.
+This plugin combines the old ui hiding plugins into one and requires you to delete them.

+#### LockOnPlugin
+A camera helper plugin that lets you forget the annoying camera controls and keeps the action right where it needs to be.
+It allows you to automatically keep the camera focus on the character.

+#### MakerBridge
+Press the hotkey to send the selected character from maker to studio and vice versa.
+To put it plainly, a temporary character card is created by the sending program which is then loaded by the receiving program when it is detected.

+#### TitleShortcuts
+Title menu keyboard shortcuts to open different modes.
+For example, press F to open the female editor.
+Also has a setting to start certain modes automatically during startup.
+Hold esc just before the title screen to cancel automatic startup.